Find a book

 Endpaper

 A 1924-5 silk and rayon used on a day dress, fabric in a private collection.
+We imagine this is exactly the kind of day dress Millie in Expiation would have worn.

 Picture Caption

-William Orpen, Night, 1907
+William Orpen, 'Night', 1907.

 Read What Readers Say